On a journey through his senses, Juanma tells us about what made walking the Via Francigena in Tuscany so special.

 As the proverb goes, a change is as good as a rest and, strongly determined to give all my senses a well-deserved change, I made my way to an early flight into Pisa airport, ready for my adventure under the Tuscan sun but the chilly and humid Irish weather somehow managed to get in my suitcase and travelled all the way with me to a rather gloomy San Miniato.
 Worry not, the bad weather was not there to stay, at least for a while…

-As we start our walk in the rolling hills between San Miniato and Gambassi Terme, I soon realised that this land is nothing like the rest of Italy, the citrusy scent of Sorrento or Sicily a very distant memory now, the gorse standing up as the countryside’s perfume of choice.
+As we start waling the Via Francigena in Tuscany, we begin by crossing the rolling hills between San Miniato and Gambassi Terme.
+I soon realised that this land is nothing like the rest of Italy, the citrusy scent of Sorrento or Sicily a very distant memory now, the gorse standing up as the countryside’s perfume of choice.

 Some playful drops of rain wet the ground on our last stretch into Gambassi.
 “How unlucky” I think to myself moments after unpacking my rain-jacket, and seconds before being struck with the last blow of the day.
 The dry cobbles and slabs of the thermal city have a unique way to make the visitor feel welcome.
 Pesto and amaretto for dinner, and technical KO on the first round.